Antiz96/arch-update/README.md

 ### Screenshots

 Once started, the systray applet appears in the systray area of your panel.
-It is the icon at the right of the 'coffee cup' one in the screenshot below (note that there are [different color variants available](https://github.com/Antiz96/arch-update/blob/main/res/icons/README.md) for it):
+It is the icon at the right of the 'coffee cup' one in the screenshot below:

 ![icon](https://github.com/user-attachments/assets/e02645d1-3646-47f2-a218-08e4e5d6e4e0)